Direct Primary Care Frequently Asked Questions

 What if I need outside care?
 Specialists, diagnostic testing, ER, hospital?

 We can order or refer just as any insurance-based doctor can do.
 For some outside services, we can help find reasonable “cash” prices if you are paying out-of-pocket – especially radiology and lab.
 We also have agreements with the most commonly referred specialists for deeply discounted cash prices.
 We can provide many urgent care and minor emergency services during regular hours that can help people avoid a trip to the ER.
 However, we do recommend having health insurance in the case of an unexpected, expensive event such as surgery, ER visit, or hospitalization.

 Do I still need Insurance as a direct primary care patient?

 Your DPC membership is not an insurance plan; you’ll still need insurance if you have a major health problem such as a hospitalization, surgeries, or other life-threatening situations.
 When those problems arise, your DPC doctor will be next to you to guide you through the system and coordinate your care.
 But for routine cases like physicals, labs, or most other minor emergency situations, the Direct Care subscription fee covers nearly everything and can be handled in-house most of the time.

 Recently, some alternatives to traditional insurance companies have been gaining in popularity.
-You may actually be able to save money by joining a healthcare cost-sharing community.
-To learn more about how these communities go hand-in-hand with DPC.
-Visit our health sharing page at the link here.
+You may actually be able to save money on healthcare and direct primary care membership by joining a healthcare cost-sharing community, like Sedera.
+To learn more about how these communities, contact our office or search “health share” on the web.